abstrakt8/rewind/README.md

 the [osu!
 University Discord](https://discord.gg/QubdHdnBVg).
 It is an improvement-focused osu! hub, osu! coaching hub, and a platform for experienced players to spread their game knowledge to the public.

+## Contribution (development, testing, documentation, ...)

+If you want to contribute, please join the [Dev Discord](https://discord.gg/pwCVATunVt).

+Currently, a large portion of the code is in a "volatile" / "prototype" / "proof of concept" state.
+So if you want to contribute by developing, please notify me beforehand.